Back to Blog

 Understanding Medicare Costs After Age 65: What to Expect in 2025

 Medicare is a crucial component of healthcare planning for those over 65, but many are surprised by the actual costs involved.
+A recent study by the Kaiser Family Foundation found that healthcare expenses account for approximately 14% of the average retiree's budget.
 As you approach this milestone, it's essential to understand the various parts of Medicare, their associated costs, and how these might impact your budget.
 Let's explore what you can expect to pay for Medicare in 2025 and how to plan effectively for these expenses.

 Breaking Down Medicare Costs

 Medicare costs can be divided into several components, each with its own premiums, deductibles, and out-of-pocket expenses.
+Understanding these components is the first step in creating a realistic healthcare budget.
 Here's a breakdown:

 Part A: Hospital Insurance